Explainer Video Script Writing

-Tip #8: Write the First Draft Without Editing
+8. Write the First Video Script Draft Without Editing

-A range of 125 to 180 words per minute is probably ideal for both comprehension and retention.
-If you aim for about 160 words per minute, and keep your video short, you’re looking at anywhere from 240 words (for a 90 second explainer video) to 320 words (for a 2-minute video).
+A range of 125 to 155 words per minute is probably ideal for both comprehension and retention.
+If you aim for about 160 words per minute, and keep your animated video short, you’re looking at anywhere from 240 words (for a 90 second video) to 320 words (for a 2-minute video).

 Once you have a working draft, record yourself reading the script out loud.
-Listen for problem areas — tongue-twisters, overly long sentences, and other errors that can clutter up your script.
+Listen for problem areas — tongue-twisters, overly long sentences, and other errors that can clutter up your explainer video script.

 Finally, keep your call to action short.
 Ten seconds can be enough if it’s strong and compelling.
 Keep your language here straightforward and clear, with specific instructions.
 Instead of “subscribe for more information,” tell your viewers exactly where the subscribe button is and what information you’re talking about.

-One Last Tip for the Ideal Explainer Video Script
+11. One last tip for the Ideal Explainer Video Script